-I can’t write about this topic without talking a bit about the history and also how Kosovo people feel about it (and, of course, I don’t claim to represent all the people of Kosovo).
+I can’t write about this topic without talking a bit about the history and also how people from Kosovo feel about it (and, of course, I don’t claim to represent all the people of Kosovo).

 Before the war and during the war of 1999 myself and others from the same nationality, Albanian called themselves so – Albanian (from Kosovo, just like the Albanians in Macedonia, Montenegro, or Serbia call themselves Albanians by adding from… the country they live in).
 After the war, when the international community and our provisional institutions started the establishment of the new country, they started to differentiate and call Albanians from Kosovo and all other Kosovo citizens Kosovars or Kosovans.